ramendrasingh/AI-Engineering/README.md

-# AI Engineering Apprenticeship
+# AI Engineering

-This repository contains all projects, experiments, and documentation from my AI Engineering apprenticeship focused on becoming a Senior AI Engineer / Forward Deployment Engineer.
+This repository contains all projects, experiments, and documentation from my AI Engineering focused on becoming a Senior AI Engineer / Forward Deployment Engineer.

 ## Projects